Ben Mink

 Benjamin Mink CM (born January 22, 1951) is a Canadian songwriter, multi-instrumentalist, and producer best known as a longtime collaborator of Canadian singer k.d. lang.
-He plays several string instruments, notably the guitar, violin, and the mandolin, and is a music producer.
-He lives in Vancouver.
+He plays several string instruments, notably the guitar, violin, and the mandolin.

-Life and career

-Early work
+Early life, family, and education

+Born to Polish Holocaust survivors, Mink was raised in Toronto, Canada.

+Career

+Beginnings

-Born to Polish Holocaust survivors, Mink was raised in Toronto, Ontario.
-He got his start performing with the rock/country group Mary-Lou Horner, which became the house band at The Rockpile bar and nightclub and acted as a backup band for Chuck Berry.
+Mink began performing with the rock/country group Mary-Lou Horner, which became the house band at the Rockpile bar and nightclub and acted as a backup band for Chuck Berry.

 He has been a member of the groups Stringband, Murray McLauchlan's Silver Tractors, and FM.

-k.d. lang
+With k.d. lang

 Mink is best known as a longtime collaborator of Canadian singer k.d. lang, whom he met at Expo '85 while doing a gig with CANO.
-Mink has performed on, along with co-writing and producing, several of her albums, which often combine voice with string arrangements.
+He has performed on, along with co-writing and producing, several of her albums, which often combine voice with string arrangements.
 Mink subsequently performed as violinist, guitarist, and mandolinist with lang's band, the Reclines.
 A performance for the Grammy-nominated album Ingénue was recorded as part of the MTV Unplugged series at the Ed Sullivan Theater, New York City, on December 16, 1992.
 Mink was interviewed about his songwriting collaboration with lang on the British television show South Bank Show in 1996.

-Rush
+With Rush

-Mink was invited to play electric violin on the Rush song "Losing It" from their 1982 album Signals, and contributed strings to the song "Faithless" from the 2007 album Snakes & Arrows.
-He also co-wrote, produced, and played guitar on My Favourite Headache (2000), a solo project of Rush lead singer and bassist Geddy Lee.
+Mink was invited to play electric violin on the Rush song "Losing It", from their 1982 album, Signals.
+He also contributed strings to the song "Faithless" from the 2007 album, Snakes & Arrows.
+He also co-wrote, produced, and played guitar on My Favourite Headache (2000), a solo project of Rush lead singer and bassist, Geddy Lee.

-On June 19, 2015, he performed "Losing It" with the trio at the Air Canada Centre in Toronto, as part of their R40 Live Tour.
+On June 19, 2015, he performed "Losing It" with the trio at the Air Canada Centre in Toronto, as part of their farewell R40 Live Tour.